haveno-dex/haveno-docs/docs/haveno-ui/cloning_an_offer.md

 ### How do I see which of my offers are cloned?

 Cloned offers share the same Group ID.
 You can see them in `MY OPEN OFFERS` under the `Group ID` column.
+(Visible in the picture above.)

 ### How do I edit a cloned offer?

 You can edit a cloned offer just like any other offer.
 Click the pencil icon next to the offer in `MY OPEN OFFERS`

+!!! note
-NB: Cloned offers share the same XMR amount and must have different payment methods and/or currencies used for them.
+    Cloned offers share the same XMR amount and must have different payment methods and/or currencies used for them.
 You will see a warning message if you try and change anything that cannot be changed.

 ### How many times can I clone an offer?